18F/handbook/_pages/how-we-work/tools/slack.md

 1. [Create a `<project>-partners` channel](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel), if you don't want them in an existing channel.
 1. Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).

+A small number of close TTS collaborators at GSA may be full Slack members at the discretion of the head of infrastruture.
+Examples might include the Chief Information Officer or FAS Commissioner.
+Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.

 ### Friends

 Friends with `.gov`/`.mil` email addresses who aren't [collaborating on a project](#external-collaborators) can be invited into [#friends](https://gsa-tts.slack.com/messages/friends/), or any of the [public channels](#the-public).
 Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).